 A mix of feeder pellets and sweetcorn with the addition of maggots and casters or other hook samples works well and baiting two swims enables anglers to take a few fish from each without spooking the fish in the shallow water.

 As with Lily Pool the most popular baits tend to be sweetcorn, soft hooker pellets, paste, maggots, caster, worm and bread although because of the large head of carp and silver fish in the water almost anything goes.
+As with Lily Pool there are no bait bans.

 Because the fish feed well on traditional baits there is no need to use sophisticated carping techniques or baits.